pmp-library/pmp-library/doc/development.md

 # Coding Conventions {#codingConventions}

-If you would like to contribute to surface_mesh please make sure your code adheres to the following coding conventions.
+If you would like to contribute to pmp please make sure your code adheres to the following coding conventions.

 ## Naming {#naming}